What is hard water?

 Hard water is water which contains a large number of dissolved minerals.
 It contains these minerals because, on the water’s journey through the ground and into our water systems, it picks up minerals such as chalk, lime, calcium, and magnesium along the way.

-Although hard water is not a health hazard and is generally safe to drink, being exposed to hard water over a long amount of time can wreak havoc on both your appliances and your skin, especially if you suffer from eczema.
+Although hard water is not a health hazard and is generally safe to drink, being exposed to hard water over a long amount of time can wreak havoc on both your appliances and your skin, especially if you suffer from skin conditions like eczema.

-What causes hard water stains on shower doors?
+What causes hard water stains on shower doors and screens?

 What problems does hard water cause?